 - Lise Chenal, doctoral student

-She is currently working on her dissertation entitled ”Charting Out the First Reception of Ralph Waldo Emerson in Paris (1840s-1860s).”, under the supervision of Mathieu Duplay.
+She is working on her dissertation in American literature temporarily entitled ‘Mapping Out the First French Reception of Ralph Waldo Emerson’s Works in Paris (1830s-1900s),’ which is supervised by Mathieu Duplay.

 - Yannicke Chupin, visiting research fellow

 Yannicke Chupin is currently working on a book project dedicated to the new forms of reflexive writing in contemporary American novels (1990 to 2020).

 Pascale Deschamps is working on her dissertation entitled “T. S. Eliot et ses traducteurs : histoire française, raisons et ressorts d’une translation littéraire manquée”, under the supervision of Antoine Cazé.